 Before the Meeting: Calming the System

 Most of the work happens before you log in.
 If you arrive already activated, no clever trick will save you.
 Build a five-minute pre-meeting ritual that downshifts your nervous system.
+The ritual is a small upfront investment that pays back in the form of clearer thinking, steadier voice, and the absence of post-meeting regret.

 Box breathing for two minutes

 Inhale for four seconds, hold for four, exhale for four, hold for four.
 Repeat.
 This pattern slows your heart rate and signals safety to your brain.
 It is the same technique used by special operations teams before high-pressure situations.
 Two minutes is enough to drop your baseline arousal noticeably.
+The reason it works is that controlled breathing engages the vagus nerve and tells your body that the perceived threat is not actually present.

 Write your three points

 Before the call, write three things you want to say.
 Not a script, just three anchors.
 When your prefrontal cortex goes offline mid-meeting, you can read what your calmer self prepared.
 This single habit reduces post-meeting regret by about half for most people.
+The act of writing also primes the relevant ideas, making them easier to retrieve under pressure.

 Posture reset

 Stand up, roll your shoulders back, and take three deep breaths before joining.
 Open posture reduces self-reported anxiety and increases willingness to speak.
 It does not need to be dramatic.
 Just stop curling into your laptop.
+The body shape you bring to a meeting partly determines the mind state that shows up in it.

 During the Meeting: Staying Regulated